mlrun/mlrun/docs/runtimes/node-affinity.md

-# Node affinity for MLRun jobs and Nuclio functions
+# Node affinity for MLRun jobs
-Node affinity can be applied to MLRun and Nuclio functions to determine on which nodes they can be placed.
+Node affinity can be applied to MLRun to determine on which nodes they can be placed.
 The rules are defined using custom labels on nodes and label selectors.
 Node affinity allows towards Spot or On Demand groups of nodes.